A Sentiment Consolidation Framework for Meta-Review Generation: Enhancing LLMs with Explicit Information Consolidation

 \subsection{Prompting LLMs with Sentiment Consolidation Logic}

-As human meta-reviewers follow the sentiment consolidation logic introduced in \figref{three-layer-framework}, LLMs may get improved if we integrate the logic into the generation process.
-As we know, there are mainly two paradigms in text generation: prompting and fine-tuning.
-Because fine-tuned models are black-box and it is not easy to integrate the information consolidation logic.
-Prompting with detailed logic would make it possible to investigate intermediate results in the generation process and this could promote trust and transparency, therefore we focus on enhancing LLMs in prompting with the integration of information logic.
+Following the process in \figref{three-layer-framework} we propose decomposing the meta-review generation process in the following steps: (1) Extracting content and sentiment expressions of judgements from source documents; (2) Predicting \textit{Review Facets}, \textit{Sentiment Levels}, and \textit{Convincingness Levels}; (3) Clustering extracted judgements for different review facets; (4) Generating a ``mini summary'' for judgements on the same review facet; and (5) Generating the final meta-review based on the mini summaries for all review facets.

-Based on the framework in~\figref{three-layer-framework} and comprehensive analysis in Section~\ref{sec:sentiment_fusion}, there should be several steps in the meta-review generation process.
-(1) Step 1: Extracting content and sentiment expressions of judgements in all source documents;(2) Step 2: Predicting \textit{Criteria Facets}, \textit{Sentiment Levels}, and \textit{Convincingness Levels}; (3) Step 3: Reorganize extracted judgements in different clusters for different criteria facets; (4) Step 4: Generate a small summary for judgements on the same criteria facet with sentiment comparison and aggregation; (5) Step 5: Generate the final meta-review based on summaries for different criteria facets.
+We explore two methods to integrate this process for prompting an LLM.
+(1) Prompt-Ours: we describe the five steps in a single prompt and ask GPT-4 to generate the final meta-reviews (full prompt in \appref{prompt_logic}); (2) Pipeline-Ours: we create one prompt for each of the five steps, where the input for the intermediate step is the output from the previous step (full prompts in \appref{prompt_pipeline}).

-To integrate the information consolidation logic into prompting of LLMs, we present two methods.
-(1) Prompt-Ours: we inject descriptive sentiment consolidation logic into the prompt and make the model follow the steps.
-The complete prompt is in \appref{prompt_logic}.
-(2) Pipeline-Ours: we formulate the task of generating meta-reviews into a pipeline and conduct each part separately instead of a single prompt.
-The first two steps are finished by GPT-4\footnote{We only use GPT-4 to automate the extraction of judgements, as we find that other models are not well following the instructions.} and all used prompts are in \appref{prompt_pipeline}.
+We experiment with four open-source and close-source LLMs: GPT-4, GPT-3.5, LLaMA2-70B and LLaMA2-7B.\footnote{Precise model names for them are: gpt-4-0613, gpt-3.5-turbo-1106, LLaMA2-70B-Chat, LLaMA2-7B-Chat.
+Note that for Pipeline-Ours, we always use GPT-4 for the first two steps, as we find that the other LLMs perform poorly for these tasks.}